August 8 is Kim Chi’s birthday.

 I wasn’t sure what to expect when I looked up Kim Chi’s natal chart.
 I certainly didn’t expect to see the sun, Mercury, Venus and Mars all in Leo.
 And then I noticed that the moon was sitting on the opposite side of her chart, and things started to make a little more sense.

 I don’t have a time of birth for Kim Chi, so I can’t put the planets into the houses.
 However, as someone who also has a waxing gibbous moon, I can say that I understand how Kim might not give off Leo vibes at first.
-Leo is a far more “out there” sign than Aquarius, and Aquarius is far more likely to seek fame through social media than through traditional channels (television, for instance).
+Leo is a far more “out there” sign than Aquarius, and an Aquarius native is far more likely to seek fame through social media than through traditional channels (television, for instance).
 Yet having the sun and moon occupying opposite signs without actually opposing one another creates a unique balance between the two luminaries.
 It makes them agree to disagree rather than argue with one another.
 I know this.
 I have the same thing happening in my natal chart.

 Sometimes it takes a while for people with these planetary positions to figure out who they are.
 Once they learn to integrate these contrary but complementary energies, they can go far in life.
 Kim Chi didn’t start doing drag until well into her twenties, and she didn’t do anything like “RuPaul’s Drag Race” before she was cast on the show.
 She was considered to be a “look queen” who was popular on Instagram but inexperienced as a performer.